rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 previous value of `guess` with a new one.
 This is often used in this exact situation, where we want to convert a value from one type into another type.
-Shadowing lets us re-use the `guess` variable name rather than forcing us to come up with two unique bindings, like `guess_str` and `guess` or something.
+Shadowing lets us re-use the `guess` variable name rather than forcing us to come up with two unique bindings, like `guess_str` and `guess` or something (we'll cover shadowing in more detail in Chapter 3).

 We bind `guess` to the expression `guess.trim().parse()`.
 The `guess` in the expression refers to the original `guess` that was a `String` with our input in it.
-The `trim()` method on `String`s will eliminate any white space at the beginning and end.
-Our u32 can only contain numerical characters, but we have to press the "return" key to satisfy `read_line()`.
+The `trim()` method on `String`s will eliminate any whitespace at the beginning and end.
+Our `u32` can only contain numerical characters, but we have to press the return key to satisfy `read_line()`.
 When we press the return key, it introduces a newline character.
 For example, if we type `5` and hit return, `guess` looks like this: `5\n`.
 The `\n` represents "newline", the return key.
 The `trim()` method gets rid of this, leaving our string with only the `5`.

 The [`parse()` method on strings][parse]<!-- ignore --> parses a string into some kind of number.
 Since this method can parse a variety of number types, we need to tell Rust the exact type of number we want with `let guess: u32`.
 The colon (`:`) after `guess` tells Rust we’re going to annotate its type.
 Rust has a few built-in number types, but we’ve chosen `u32`, an unsigned, thirty-two bit integer.
 It’s a good default choice for a small positive number.
+You'll see the other number types in Chapter XX.
 Additionally, our `u32` annotation here and the comparison with `secret_number` means that Rust will infer that `secret_number` should be a `u32` as well.
 So now the comparison will be between two values of the same type!

 [parse]: ../std/primitive.str.html#method.parse

-There's just one remaining piece to handle: our call to `parse()` could quite easily cause an error, if, for example, our string contained `A👍%`; there’d be no way to convert that to a number.
+Our call to `parse()` could quite easily cause an error.
+If, for example, our string contained `A👍%`, there’d be no way to convert that to a number.
 Because it might fail, the `parse()` method returns a `Result` type, much like the `read_line()` method does that we discussed earlier.
 We're going to treat this `Result` the same way by using the `expect()` method again.
 If `parse()` returns an `Err` `Result` variant because it could not create a number from the string, the `expect()` call will crash the game and print the message we give it.
 If `parse()` can successfully turn the string into a number, it will return the `Ok` variant of `Result`, and `expect()` will return the number that we want that it will take out of the `Ok` value for us.

 Let’s try our program out!